-Some signs are more noticeable than others, like destructive chewing.
+Some signs are more noticeable than others, like destructive dog chewing.
 This one tends to affect us the most because the things that they are chewing are often ours... and expensive.
 Besides being a nuisance, this can be dangerous.

 Nipping for Attention - Your puppy nibbling on your fingers may be cute, but if your pup were to chew through a cord, there is a much greater risk of harm.
 Of course, this is very concerning, and putting a stop to destructive chewing should be a top priority.

-You can't blame your pet for getting a bit grouchy when they spend all day doing nothing, idle hands and all, but you can enrich his routine and allow him to use that pent up energy for something productive and enjoyable.
+You can't blame your pet for getting a bit grouchy when they spend all day doing nothing, idle hands and all, but you can enrich his routine and allow him to use that pent-up energy for something productive and enjoyable.

-How to Relieve Boredom
+How to Relieve Boredom in Dogs

-A lot of bad things can happen when your dog is under-stimulated, fortunately, building a consistent routine is actually pretty simple once you determine what your dog likes to do.
+A lot of bad things can happen when your dog is under-stimulated.
+Fortunately, building a consistent routine is actually pretty simple once you determine what your dog likes to do.

 Stimulation can be broken down into two categories, physical and mental, and both are very necessary in order to provide a stable routine for your dog.